PERUVIAN

 Lares Trek Weather

-Regarding the weather for the lares trek, as in any mountain range, the weather is unpredictable and very changeable in the High Andes.
+Regarding the weather for the lares trek to Machu Picchu, as in any mountain range, the weather is unpredictable and very changeable in the High Andes.
 It can rain during the dry season or be sunny and lovely during the rainy season – our motto is “Be prepared for everything”.
 We sometimes see four different seasons in one day!

 Typically, the mornings are cool and the sun warms things up throughout the morning.
 The afternoons can be very warm.
 Dry season begins in April and goes through November.
 During rainy season it does not rain all the time.
 December, January and March can be very pleasant, with intermittent rain showers.
 Yes, it will probably rain a bit, but we are prepared for that and you will still have a great time.
 Our wettest month is February, when it does rain most days.